What’s decision tree?

 - Sort the attribute on values

-- Linearly scan these values, each time updating the count matrix and computing Gini index
+- Linearly scan these values, each time updating the count matrix and computing the Gini index

 - Choose the split position that has the least Gini index